nourhanebndj/Donation-Website/README.md

 - **📱 Responsive Design**: Fully responsive, ensuring a seamless experience on all devices.

 ## 🏗️ How It Works

-1. **Choose Donation**: Users select or enter the amount they wish to donate.
-2. **Secure Payment**: Users proceed to PayPal to complete their donation securely.
+1. **Secure Payment**: Users proceed to PayPal to complete their donation securely.
-3. **Confirmation**: After a successful payment, users receive a confirmation of their donation.
+2. **Confirmation**: After a successful payment, users receive a confirmation of their donation.

 ## 📦 Setup